Career Definition for a Shoe Designer

 A career in footwear design combines fashion expertise, design skill, and business knowledge in the design, engineering, and marketing of footwear for corporate or independent shoe retailers.
-People trained in shoe design may focus on the technical design, manufacture, sales, or merchandising of shoes, and many shoe designers specialize in particular types of footwear, such as hiking boots and outdoor shoes, bridal and formal women's shoes, children's shoes, or occupational footwear (like nurses' shoes or workers' boots).
+People trained in shoe design may focus on the technical design, manufacturing, sales, or merchandising of shoes, and many shoe designers specialize in particular types of footwear, such as hiking boots and outdoor shoes, bridal and formal women's shoes, children's shoes, or occupational footwear (like nurses' shoes or workers' boots).

 Familiarity with the fashion industry, illustration skills, broad knowledge of textiles and materials, and an understanding of shoe engineering are all baseline skills for becoming a shoe designer.
 Proficiency with computer-assisted design (CAD) programs and modeling software is also useful.
-In addition, strong marketing skills, a mastery of trend analysis, and basic business acumen are important for entrepreneurial shoe designers interested in starting their own footwear lines.
+In addition, strong marketing skills, a mastery of trend analysis and basic business acumen are important for entrepreneurial shoe designers interested in starting their own footwear lines.

-In 2012, the BLS reported that about 25% of fashion designers, including shoe designers, were self-employed.
+In 2016, the BLS reported that about 19% of fashion designers, including shoe designers, were self-employed.
 Because the fields of shoe design span the creative (women's designer shoes) and the practical (orthopedic footwear), possible career directions are diverse for those with a strong basic skill set.

 Alternate Career Options

 Related occupations shoe fashion designers may consider include graphic design and purchasing.

 Graphic designers work with clients, art directors or other colleagues to create images or images and text that convey a desired concept.
 Some designs may be developed by hand or with computer software.
 A bachelor's degree and a portfolio are common requirements for employment.
 Software vendor-issued certification is available.